NLB-G-Suite/portfolio/README.md

 Hi and welcome !,

-This is an **ongoing development work portfolio project** with examples of my past work: coding repositories, videos, reproducible items.
+This is an **ongoing work portfolio project** with examples of my past work: coding repositories, videos, reproducible items.
 At your service for any collaboration, question, comment, etc.

 Thanks,